All Episodes

 But one area where I disagree is the new tax bill.

-I'm um an upper middle class uh individual.
+I'm an upper middle class individual.

-They may drop it to 35, but but it doesn't matter because now the state taxes you pay and the local taxes you pay are no longer deductible.
+They may drop it to 35, but it doesn't matter because now the state taxes you pay and the local taxes you pay are no longer deductible.

-Now there's two arguments here.
+Now, there's two arguments here.

-Now, Paul, we live in a communist dictatorship here in New York, and I'm kidding, but you know what I'm saying.
+Now, Paul, we live in a communist dictatorship here in New York.

 And our friends and neighbors in New York, they vote for higher taxes.

-They have no problem paying their all of this money in taxes or those that pay, and they keep voting for this again and again.
+They have no problem paying all of this money in taxes, those that pay.

-And when we get that state and local federal income tax break, well, the people that are benefiting that aren't benefiting from it are people that vote in politicians that don't have state income taxes.
+And when we get that state and local federal income tax break, well, the people that are benefiting, that aren't benefiting from it are people that vote in politicians that don't have state income taxes.

-And in many ways you can argue that the rest of the country is subsidizing in terms of federal income tax, those states that are deeply blue that allow that tax people to death.
+And in many ways, you can argue that the rest of the country is subsidizing in terms of federal income tax those states that are deeply blue that allow that tax people to death.

-Can I say I hate to disagree with you because I love you so much, but New York proportionately in states like New York pay a much bigger percentage of our taxes back to the federal government.
+Can I say I hate to disagree with you because I love you so much, but New York proportionately and states like New York pay a much bigger percentage of our taxes back to the federal government.

-So to take loyal Republicans in that tax bracket, such as myself and I'm assuming yourself and others like us and penalize us, I think is really unfair.
+So to take loyal Republicans in that tax bracket, such as myself, and I'm assuming yourself and others like us, and penalize us, I think is really unfair.

-And and it wasn't thought out properly, and I just wish that.
+And it wasn't thought out properly.

 But what do you do?

-Let's say you lived in Texas and I lived in Texas, and New York, New Jersey, and Illinois and California continue to get the deduction of their state and local income taxes.
+And New York, New Jersey, and Illinois and California continue to get the deduction of their state and local income taxes.

 And they get to continue to do that.

-Well, in that sense, those people are getting a break, and it ends up being a subsidies from from the states that that are diligent in electing politicians that don't do this to their states.
+Well, in that sense, those people are getting a break, and it ends up being a subsidies from the states that are diligent in electing politicians that don't do this to their states.

-But what's gonna happen is Congressman Asa and Congressman King and some of the great Republican congressmen in New York and Connecticut, and they're they're I mean, admittedly they're a minority, but they're enough in California, New York, Connecticut.
+But what's going to happen is Congressman Issa and Congressman King and some of the great Republican congressmen in New York and Connecticut.

-Well, I don't maybe.
+Well, I don't, maybe.

 I have no problem with their votes on this at all.